licheng0794/IMV-LSTM-Classfication/README.md

 # IMV-LSTM-Classfication
-It is the code implementation of the interpretable LSTM for classification problems.
+It is the  implementation of the interpretable LSTM for classification.
 The code is the modified version of the implemention https://github.com/KurochkinAlexey/IMV_LSTM, where only the regression is available.

 The interpretable LSTM is referred in "Exploring Interpretable LSTM Neural Networks over Multi-Variable Data" https://arxiv.org/pdf/1905.12034.pdf